theoschiff/cs-552-modern-nlp/Exercises/tutorials.md

     git lfs install
     ```

 2. Create a `.gitattributes` file by tracking certain files or folders.
+Make sure not to track everything but only the necessary checkpoints (e.g., the best-performing ones).
 The following commands will automatically create and append to a `.gitattributes` file:
     ```shell
-    # track all large files in the models folder
+    # an example to track all large files in the "models" folder
     git lfs track "models/"
-    # track all large files that end with ".pt"
-    git lfs track "*.pt" "**.pt"
     ```

 3. Commit the `.gitattributes` file first.